 At the time of this glowing appraisal of Bandelier, he had never conducted a field investigation of any kind.
 Therefore, the summary of Bandelier by the Institute seems to be more of a character judgment and a prophecy than an actual evaluation of his field work.
 The fact that Lewis Morgan was a charter member of the Institute helps one understand that there may have been some strong inside influence from Morgan weighing in to buoy the AIA authors’ optimism.
 The mention of Bandelier’s “enthusiastic devotion” to his studies and “readiness to endure any hardship in their pursuit” proved to be accurate predictions of the future for Bandelier and his colleagues indeed.

 In February 1880 Bandelier finally got the offer to start field work in New Mexico with Morgan.
-It was not until September 1880 however, that all of the financial, archival and personal details could be resolved and the trip could begin.
-Bandelier spent several months in Washington, DC discussing alternatives for the trip with Charles C. Rau and John Wesley Powell, while he corresponded by letter with Morgan.
+It was not until September 1880, however, that all of the financial, archival and personal details was resolved and the trip could begin.
+Bandelier spent several months in Washington, DC, discussing alternatives for the trip with Charles C. Rau and John Wesley Powell, while he corresponded by letter with Morgan.
 The major problems for Bandelier were his own zeal and naivety; these factors also hindered Bandelier on his first years of research.
-Initially Adolph had the philosophy of a librarian and not of a field scientist.
-He wanted to pursue the “cause” of establishing a connective string of evidence “from Colorado to Guatemala, and then from Bogotá to Bolivia,” and unite the whole of the American Indian cultures into one neat package.
+Initially Adolph had the philosophy of a librarian without the rigor of a field scientist.
+He wanted to pursue the “cause” of establishing a connective string of evidence “from Colorado to Guatemala, and then from Bogotá to Bolivia,” and unite the whole of the American Indian cultures into one neat anthropological package.

 Among the Indians